arnbod/latex-to-text/README.md

 When punctuation seems missing after a tag, it's probably part of what the tag stands for.
 So, DO NOT add missing punctuation after a tag.
 Your output will be encapsulated in blockquote markdown (```like this```).
-Consider using the following dictionary, in the format "{original: correct translation}", updated from your previous mistranslations.
+Consider using the following dictionary, in the format "{original:correct translation}", updated from your previous mistranslations.
 {
-partie: subset
+partie:subset
-Abélien: Abelian
+Abélien:Abelian
-application: map
+application:map
-noté: denoted by
+noté:denoted by
 }
 ##
 ```